alinesresende/soccer-stats-hub/README.md

 </details>

-### 4.5 - Build the `/leaderboard/away` endpoint so that you can filter team rankings when visiting the front-end leaderboard screen, with initial data from the database, including the `goalsBalance` and `efficiency` properties , in addition to the properties of the previous requirement
+### 4.5 - Created the `/leaderboard/away` endpoint so that you can filter team rankings when visiting the front-end leaderboard screen

   - The endpoint must be of type `GET`;